LaravelRUS/docs/authentication.md

         }
     }

 As you can see in the example above, the callback passed to the `extend` method should return an implementation of `Illuminate\Contracts\Auth\Guard`.
 This interface contains a few methods you will need to implement to define a custom guard.
-Once your custom guard has been defined, you may use the guard in the `guards` configuration of your `auth.php` configuration file:
+Once your custom guard has been defined, you may use this guard in the `guards` configuration of your `auth.php` configuration file:

     'guards' => [
         'api' => [